feslima/metacontrol/docsrc/source/gui/sampling_tab.rst

 The "Sampling" tab
 **************************************************

-At this tab you will use the simulation provided on the last step to perform a Design of Experiments (DOE).
+At this tab you will use the simulation provided on the previous step to perform a Design of Experiments (DOE).
 You will be able to:

 * Define the lower and upper bounds for your manipulated variables, that will be used as the limits of the sampling and as box constraints of the optimization problem
 * Define the number of sampled cases
-* Inspect the results of the sampling, for each variable that you selected on the last step
+* Inspect the results of the sampling, for each variable that you selected on the previous step
 * Check convergence status of each case